precice/su2-adapter/README.md

     mpirun -n 8 ./SU2_CFD su2ConfigurationFile.cfg
 ```

-A testcase is provided with this adapter in the directory `testcase`.

 ## References
 [1] Alexander Rusch.
 Extending SU2 to fluid-structure interaction via preCICE.
 Bachelor's thesis, Munich School of Engineering, Technical University of Munich, 2016.